balestrinc/lunch-poll/README.md

 A small application that aims to help in choosing the place where a team would like to have lunch.

-## What do you need to run the application?
+## Prerequisite to run the application

 Install Node.js

 ```
 https://nodejs.org/